dgelessus/NAGUS/docs/uru/vault.rst

 Age
 ^^^

+Top-level node for all data related to an age instance.
+The name is somewhat misleading --- no data is shared between different instances of the same age.

 * ``CreateAgeName``, ``CreateAgeUuid``: Normally left unset.
   Not supported by MOSS for this node type.
 * ``NodeType`` = 3